 Your teen will need to be prepared with a few items when opening a bank account.
 At Middlesex Savings Bank, this includes:

-• Primary ID such as Massachusetts Driver’s License, Massachusetts issued ID Card, Passport or Passport Card.
+- Primary ID such as Massachusetts Driver’s License, Massachusetts issued ID Card, or Passport.

 Talk to Your Teen